realityexpander/How_to_program_from_ground_up/README.md

     - I cover the areas that I had difficulty understanding when I was learning to program.

   > I have since discovered that the majority of my confusion derived from how things were presented to me.
-Instructors
-  >  often completely misunderstood metaphors and lacked of context of the things they were teaching.
+  > Instructors often completely misunderstood correct application and limits of metaphors and lacked real-world
+  > experience of the things they were teaching.
+Many just repeated what they were taught without understanding.
+  > When challenged about their knowledge, they would often become defensive and dismissive, and sometimes even hostile.

   > Many of the concepts are, in retrospect, full of needless jargon and unnecessary complexity.
 I now understand that
   > the complexity was often used to make the instructor seem more knowledgeable and to make the subject seem more
   > difficult than it actually is.

   > I would like to say at the outset that there is a TREMENDOUS amount of technical-sounding words with all
   > referring to the same basic core ideas.
 I will do my best to be as consistent as possible, and also work to
   > point out the multiple definitions and reduce the jargon and clarify the core meanings and ideas.

 ## The Essence of Computing
   - People used to do all computing by hand, and now we use various machines to do the same thing,